 - Salt and Pepper to taste

-- Season the steaks with Salt and Pepper.
+Season the steaks with Salt and Pepper.
 Put on the grill or on the stove pan with oil.
-Cook for 5 minutes on each side or more depending how thick steak is and/or how you prefer it.
+Cook for 5 minutes on each side or more depending on how thick steak is and/or how you prefer it.
 I like mine medium rare, so 3-4 minutes on each side on high temp was just enough.
-Once it’s done place it in the aluminium foil and close so the air would not come in.
+Once it’s done place it in the aluminum foil and closes so the air would not come in.
 Keep it there until it’s ready to be served.

-- You can use food processor and place everything in there or chop/mince it by yourself.
+You can use a food processor and place everything in there or chop/mince it by yourself.

-- I used food processor.
+I used a food processor.
 It was convenient and this thick dressing was done in a few minutes.